 You will benefit from a large screen or things will feel uncomfortably cramped (even more so if you are using Unity3d for game development, for example).

 The 27in iMac has the biggest screen on any Mac and its Retina 5K display is one of the best quality 5K displays you can get.
 In fact, if you want a 5K display it’s actually better value to buy a 27in iMac than a separate 5K display.

 But do developers really need a 27in iMac?
 Not really.
 If you want to use a big screen there is nothing to stop you plugging one (or two) external displays into any Mac.
 (See our screen recommendations here).

 As for the difference between a 15in and a 13in MacBook Pro - the 13in models will probably suffice.
-We used to advise against getting a MacBook Air, but then Apple updated the range in October 2018.
+We used to advise against getting a MacBook Air, but then Apple updated the range in October 2018 and the newer model is in a different league to the old-style Air.
 We look at the pros and cons all these Mac laptops below.

-As for a 12in MacBook, it’s a good option if your main priority is finding something small and light, but the 13in MacBook Air and the 13in MacBook Pro aren’t much bigger or heavier and have a lot more going for them - and in the case of the Air, acutually costs less.
+As for a 12in MacBook - which has been discontinued by Apple, but you may still be able to buy one - it’s an option if your main priority is finding something small and light, but the 13in MacBook Air and the 13in MacBook Pro aren’t much bigger or heavier and have a lot more going for them.
 So we’d stick with the MacBook Pro or the Air.

 Which ever MacBook you choose, we suggest you factor in the cost of a separate screen for when you are at your desk, because as a programmer you are going to benefit from as much screen space as you can get your eyes on.
 Both the Air and the Pro can support two extra 4K displays, or one 5K display, which could be handy.